aau-claaudia/hpc/docs/ucloud/guides/application-guides/transcriber/index.md

 # Transcriber batch

 !!! success  "New Transcriber interface available!"
-    We are excited to announce the release of a brand new interface for the Transcriber application.
-The updated interface offers an improved user experience and new features to make your transcription tasks even easier.
-Find it on UCloud by selection Transcriber and the **Default** version.
+    We are excited to announce the launch of a brand new, user-friendly interface for the Transcriber application!
+This updated version offers an improved experience and new features to make your transcription tasks even easier.

+    To try it out, go to [UCloud](https://cloud.sdu.dk/app/jobs/create?app=transcriber-gui), select **Transcriber**, and choose the **Default** version.

+    For a step-by-step guide to the new interface, see [Transcriber Interface Guide](https://hpc.aau.dk/ucloud/guides/application-guides/transcriber/transcriber-interface/).

-    If you prefer the previous version and follow this guide, you can still access it by selecting **Batch** on the top of the job page.
+    If you prefer the previous version simply switch the version to **Batch** on the top of the job page.  and follow this guide, you can still access it by selecting **Batch** on the top of the job page.

 **Approved for data classification level**